self-actuated/actuated.com/posts/2023-10-25-arm-ci-cncf-ampere.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Thanks to <a href="https://twitter.com/selfactuated?ref_src=twsrc%5Etfw">@selfactuated</a>, Atuin now has very speedy ARM docker builds in our GitHub actions!
 Thank you <a href="https://twitter.com/alexellisuk?ref_src=twsrc%5Etfw">@alexellisuk</a> 🙏<br><br>Docker builds on QEMU: nearly 90 mins<br>Docker builds on ARM with Actuated: ~3 mins</p>&mdash; Ellie Huxtable (@ellie_huxtable) <a href="https://twitter.com/ellie_huxtable/status/1715261549172936776?ref_src=twsrc%5Etfw">October 20, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 For Fluent Bit, one of their Arm builds was taking over 6 hours, which meant it always failed with a timed-out on a hosted runner.
 [Patrick Stephens](https://www.linkedin.com/in/patrickjkstephens/?originalSubdomain=uk), Tech Lead of Infrastructure at Calyptia reached out to work with us.
-We got the time down to 5 minutes by changing `runs-on: ubuntu-latest` to `runs-on: actuated-arm64`.
+We got the time down to 5 minutes by changing `runs-on: ubuntu-latest` to `runs-on: actuated-arm64-4cpu-16gb`, and if you need more or less RAM/CPU, you can tune those numbers as you wish.

 Patrick shares about the experience on the Calyptia blog, including the benefits to their `x86_64` builds for the commercial Calyptia product: [Scaling ARM builds with Actuated](https://calyptia.com/blog/scaling-builds-with-actuated).